 The Marylebone Project

-The Marylebone Project not only offers 112 long and short-term beds (including emergency beds for women in immediate need) providing around 40,000 nights of safe and secure accommodation each year.
+The Marylebone Project offers 112 long and short-term beds (including emergency beds for women in immediate need) providing around 40,000 nights of safe and secure accommodation each year.

-A wide range of educational training and social/well-being activities are available for residents and service users of The Sanctuary as well as many specialist resources provided in partnership as part of the seamless service provided by the Project.
+A wide range of educational training and social/well-being activities are accessible for residents and service users of The Sanctuary as well as many specialist resources provided in partnership as part of the seamless service provided by the Project.

 The Patron of the Marylebone Project is musician Ellie Goulding who has provides unwavering support to our work and makes the time in her busy schedule to spend with our inspiring ladies.